The page navigation is complete. You may now navigate the page content as you wish.

 Array hash that defines each column with key-value properties that describe each column.
 Options:

-label string required
+label string

 The column’s label.